brooklabteam/Mada-Bat-CoV/Fig3/Phylo-Tree-Directions.md

 3. To accomplish the blast, I first went back to the de-duped contigs from the homepage (results from CD-HIT) and sub-sampled them to **include just contigs from those 30 bats positive for CoV infection**.
 See script "preprep_Fig3B.R" in this folder for details.

 4. Then, I subsampled the alignment described in #1 above to just the RdRp fragment of all genomes and used this to make an nt blast database for the bat CoV RdRp gene.
-Once I had the desired fragments in a file ("RdRp_Nobeco_sub.fasta""), I made this into a blastn nt database using the following script:
+I also translated the subsampled fragments in Geneious and exported them tomake an equivalent file relevant to the protein blast.
+Once I had the desired fragments into files ("RdRp-extraction.fasta" and "RdRp-extraction-translation.fasta"), I made these into, respectively, a blastn nt and blastx aa database using the following script:

 ```
 makeblastdb –in RdRp-extraction.fasta –dbtype nucl –parse_seqids -out CoV_RdRP_nt